janellybautista/Financial-Statement-Analysis-Agent/README.md

 ---

-## What This Project Does
+## 1. Project Overview

-This project takes financial files from an input folder and turns them into a clean dataset for analysis.
+This project takes messy financial files from an input folder and turns them into a clean dataset for analysis.

 ```text
 PDF / Excel / CSV files